 Challenges manufacturers face due to massive disruption

-Many of the challenges presented by the COVID-19 pandemic are unique because of the nature of the crisis.
+Many of the challenges presented by the COVID-19 pandemic were, and are, unique because of the nature of the crisis.
 However, there are inherent vulnerabilities in the way manufacturers operate that could trigger challenges in any disruption.
 These include the structure of the global supply chain and inadequate mapping, business tactics that prioritize cost savings and a lack of business continuity planning.

 Dependence on Chinese imports

-If one or two of your parts are sourced from Chinese factories that have stopped production, what impact will that have on your business?
-And do you have enough visibility over your supply chain to identify such a vulnerability?
+Did one of your overseas suppliers stop production or experience delays during the pandemic?
+What impact did that have on your business?
+And did you have enough visibility over your supply chain to identify these issues quickly?

 Lack of Emergency Preparedness